 - Climate Vulnerability Assessment for the Islands of Rota & Tinian, CNMI (BECQ-DCRM 2015b): These assessments were included in the previous 309 assessment; however, they are still relevant because they continue to reference and inform hazards work, including many of the products listed above.
 Rota and Tinian will have to adopt an "adaptive management" form of planning to cope with threats from climate change.
 Whereas Rota will likely continue to respond to climate threats autonomously from local or federal government intervention, Tinian may have a chance to politically leverage development and DOD intervention in order to adapt.
 Both islands face high vulnerability to coastal erosion, storms and cyclones, and storm surges; and low vulnerability to increase in precipitation.
 In contrast to Rota's fairly low susceptibility to drought, Tinian is highly vulnerable because of agriculture and lack of freshwater sources and distribution.
-Tinian's ocean chemistry, including high ocean temperatures and ecosystem damage, is highly vulnerable especially if marine resource management is not coordinated with future land use and adaptation actions. - Climate Change Vulnerability Assessment for the Island of Saipan, CNMI (Greene and Skeele 2014): This assessment was included in the previous 309 strategy; however, they are still relevant because they continue to reference and inform hazards work, including many of the products listed above.
+Tinian's ocean chemistry, including high ocean temperatures and ecosystem damage, is also highly vulnerable especially if marine resources are not coordinated prior to future development. - Climate Change Vulnerability Assessment for the Island of Saipan, CNMI (Greene and Skeele 2014): These assessments were included in the previous 309 assessment; however, they are still relevant because they continue to reference and inform hazards work, including many of the products listed above.
 The west coastal plain, especially between Susupe and Tanapag, are at the highest vulnerability to sea level rise and rainfall shifts.
 The whole island will likely see future impacts from climate change, but Garapan and Lower Base areas should be prioritized for assessments and adaption work.
 Coastal inundation, wetland flooding especially in low-lying areas, and precipitation-induced flooding will cause the greatest impacts.